Gombe Chimpanzee War: Legacy

 When Goodall reported on the events of the Gombe War, her account of a naturally occurring war between chimpanzees was not universally believed.
 At the time, scientific models of human and animal behavior virtually never overlapped.
 Some scientists accused her of excessive anthropomorphism; others suggested that her presence, and her practice of feeding the chimpanzees, had created violent conflict in a naturally peaceful society.
-However, later research using less intrusive methods confirmed that chimpanzee societies, in their natural state, wage war.
+However, later research using less intrusive methods confirmed that chimpanzee societies, in their natural state, indeed wage war.
 A 2018 study published in the American Journal of Physical Anthropology concluded that the Gombe War was most likely a consequence of a power struggle between three high-ranking males, which was exacerbated by an unusual scarcity of fertile females.
+Conversely, some research has suggested that the casualties of the war may have been smaller than initially reported, as a leopard had been active in Gombe at the time of the war and might have taken some of the missing chimpanzees.
+Later research also revealed that violence was generally more common within chimpanzee communities than between different groups.